raspberrypilearning/fart-detector/WORKSHEET.md

 ## Step 2: Wire up the trigger pin

-Next let's connect the output of the sensor circuit to one of the GPIO pins, this will be the *trigger* pin which we will monitor in our code to see if a fart has occurred.
+Next let's connect the output of the sensor output to one of the GPIO pins, this will be the *trigger* pin which we will monitor in our code to see if a fart has occurred.
 Use GPIO 4 for this (or pin number 7 if you're counting horizontally from the top).
 Take a jumper lead and make the white connection shown below.

 ![](./images/fzz_b.png)